digital-agenda-data/digital-agenda/docs/import.md

 Imports are started by creating a new record in the "Data file imports" admin site section.
 Once a file is uploaded and the record is saved, the import task will run asynchronously, and update the record status when completed.
 On failure, the `errors` JSON field is populated with the relevant details - e.g. the unknown dimension codes encountered in the file's data.

+Historical runs for each import can be found under "Data file import tasks" with all the logs and errors for each run.

 Data structure requirements:
 - data is on the first sheet